mras0/mjs/doc/es5/es5.md

 ## TODO
 - Annex C Strict Mode
 - Annex E: 7.8.5: Changes to handling of RegExp literals
-- Annex E: 10.6: Changes to the arguments array
 - Annex E: 12.6.4: `for..in` on `null`/`undefined` now allowed
 - Annex E: 15: New `Object`, `Array` and `Date` functions
 - Annex E: 15.3.4.3: Relax restrictions on the `arguments` argument to `Function.prototype.apply`